 - Jessica Scarola, Owner of Elegant Elephant Baking Corp

-- Ed Gerdes, Director of Farm Connections & Sourcing at Hummingbird Wholesale and Co-founder of Beau Delicious!
+- Ed Gerdes, Co-founder of Beau Delicious!
 International, LLC dba Cafe Yumm!

 - Kim Johnson, Founder of Bohemia Food Hub and Real Live Foods